Mirtia/Introduction/topics/blue_team.md

 - [config file](https://github.com/DTU-Hacker-Lab/Introduction/resources/blue_team-ssh)

-(you can test your configuration using a Docker container with SSH)
+(You can test your configuration using a Docker container with SSH)